Skip to main content

 It's tempting to tweak listings that are doing well in hopes they will perform even better.
 However, beware!
 Changes you make that impact SEO may impact how well it sells.

 Confident you can do this?
 Just make sure you don't remove good keywords.
 The safest way?
 Use Listing Changes to activate tracking beforehand.
-Then, if changes hurt sales, you know which to undo.
+If some of your changes hurt sales, you know which ones to undo.

 Getting too many negative reviews